Adil-Chowdhury/Final-Project-IAD---Virtu-X-Gym/README.md

 ### Introduction

-VIRTU GYM is a comprehensive final-year project that redefines the modern fitness experience by merging advanced technology with wellness.
+VIRTU 'X' GYM is a comprehensive final-year project that redefines the modern fitness experience by merging advanced technology with wellness.
 It envisions a futuristic, immersive environment where users can escape the constraints of the real world.
 This repository contains the complete project submission, showcasing a strong capability in conceptual design, spatial planning, 3D visualisation, and detailed technical documentation.

 ---